-For a full review of the menu items and dessert, you will have to stay tuned for Ashley’s complete review of our meal!
+For a full review of the menu items and dessert, take a look at Ashley’s complete review of our meal!
 I will say that this is one of the meals from the whole trip that did not disappoint.

 I enjoyed all of the items on the menu and I cannot remember there being something I did not like or try, with the exception of the shrimp.
 I’m not a seafood fan, so I’m not the best person to review that, but everyone seemed to enjoy it.

 Does anyone notice anything different about this picture?
 You should!
 I will give you a minute to catch your breath.
 Ummm… this is different, right?